 • sales contracts.
 Contracts for the sale of goods (such as household goods) and contracts for the supply of goods with services (such as mobile phones with airtime or a central heating system)

 • service contracts.
-Contracts for the supply of services only (such as carpet cleaning)
+Contracts for the supply of services only (such as carpet cleaning or fitness training)

 WHICH CONTRACTS DON'T THE REGULATIONS APPLY TO?